-In 2021 you might be ready to expand your team and I want you to know the distinction between hiring an independent contractor and an employee.
+You might be ready to expand your team and I want you to know the distinction between hiring an independent contractor and an employee.

-Benefits of hiring an independent contractor
+Benefits of Hiring an Independent Contractor

 From a business owner’s perspective, (hi business owner over here) you actually have considerable cost savings, increased workforce flexibility by hiring independent contractors, or sometimes as we refer to it, outsourcing.
-From the perspective of an independent contractor, individuals who choose to become an independent contractor probably desire greater control of their work environment and their schedules.
+From the perspective of an independent contractor, individuals who choose to become independent contractors probably desire greater control of their work environment and their schedules.
 Some prefer more variety in their day-to-day work, and more control of the methods they use to accomplish that work, which can be attained through becoming an independent contractor.

 While it is advantageous for both parties, independent contractor classifications involve careful consideration of several factors.
 Applications of multiple standards imposed by federal and state law, and exposure to liability in several areas.
 The liabilities can include potential liabilities for unpaid overtime compensation, taxes, employee benefits, and of course unemployment.